Laura C Bowling

 the Department of Civil and Environmental Engineering at the University of

 Washington, Seattle.
-Laura is an Associate Professor with research and teaching
+Laura is a full Professor with research and teaching

 responsibilities in the Department of Agronomy at Purdue University, and has a